 But I got the hang of it.
 I gradually found solutions to the other pressing issues as well.

 - As for the maid, I washed the utensils myself for almost three months before finally getting a maid for fear of my mother’s disapproval.
-She had a visit planned in mid February and I got the maid in the beginning of that month.
-Just in time for the maid to adjust to my utensils before my mother came.
-So it would seem to her that all was perfect ,without her having to interfere.
+She had a visit planned in mid-February and I got the maid in the beginning of that month – just in time for the maid to adjust to my utensils before my mother came.
+So it would seem to her that all was perfect, without her having to interfere.
 Let me narrate the story of how it came to be.
-The last time I went home in mid December, she made a big fuss about my hands.
+The last time I went home in mid-December, she made a big fuss about my hands.
 Right from the moment her eyes fell on my hands, she started complaining that my hands were not the same.
 Their beauty had dimmed in the village.
 I didn’t understand and didn’t pay much attention because that’s just the kind of thing that only mothers can worry about.
 On my third day home, it slipped out of my mouth that I wash the utensils myself and all hell broke loose.
-My mom blew her head saying “You have not gone to the village to wash utensils and “uglify” your hands.
+My mom lost her cool saying “You have not gone to the village to wash utensils and “uglify” your hands.
 Get a maid.
 I better not hear about you washing your utensils when you get back!”
-I must say I wasn’t really bothered or paid any attention to getting a maid..until one fine day when it been an eternity long week in mother time since I had come back from home, my mother complained to my father that she was missing me and wanted to see me.
+I wasn’t really bothered or paid any attention to getting a maid..until one fine day after an eternity long week in mother time since I had come back from home, my mother complained to my father that she was missing me and wanted to see me.
 My dad promptly called me that my mother will be visiting and booked tickets for her visit in mid Feb – almost one month since I had come back from home.
 That’s when I got serious about looking for a maid!
 But the real challenge lay ahead.
 Apparently, the entire Shahpur has only two maids.
 The demand far outweighs the supply.
 I spent some anxious days thinking if any of them will grant me an interview, since they both had their hands full.
-Luckily, one of those two maids worked at my landlord’s and my landlords took pity on me and convinced the maid “Bartan zyada nahi honge.
+Luckily, one of those two maids worked at my landlord’s and the landlady took pity on me and convinced the maid “Bartan zyada nahi honge.
 Akeli ladki hai.
 Kar le.”
+(She is single.
+There won’t be many utensils.
+Take the job.)
 Living alone can sometimes come with unexpected benefits.
 Now you see, the title of this article is justified!

 - For hot water during winters, I bought a heating rod.
 So I had to fill a bucket from the storage tank, carry it till the socket in my kitchen and then once it was hot, carry it back to the bathroom.
-I can sum it up by saying my back got at least some exercise every day!
+The positive side being that my back got at least some exercise every day!

 - I was never a big fan of television but I did miss it occasionally.
 Hmm.
 “On momentous occasions” would be a better description.
 Like Australian Open Final between Roger Federer and Rafael Nadal.
 Anyone who knows me will know that I am the biggest fan of Rafa and would absolutely not miss a Rafa-Roger match.
 But then.. village life.
 Just saw the live updates on the net and tried to be happy with that.
 Plus Rafa lost.
 So I was like its better I didn’t see him lose.
-Then again, I really wanted to watch the Khabib – Tony Ferguson match up ( an MMA fight of the UFC).
+Then again, I really wanted to watch the Khabib – Tony Ferguson match up ( a mixed martial arts fight).
 I was actually thinking of getting a hotel room with a TV in the nearest city and watching the entire fight card in peace.
 But it got cancelled!
 Khabib got ill making weight.
 So, again probably God keeping me from complaining..alone.
 At least it’s not just me complaining, but all fans!